Personal rules for advantages & disadvantages found in my PDA OS page.

 Since this matters only to OLED display users, I can only consider this feature an advantage if you're using OLED.
 Otherwise, this feature is redundant to LCD users unless you want an even darker display than what the brightness slider could provide.

 Not counting Simple Music, Launcher, Camera, Calculator, & File Manager (at least), Simple Mobile Tools' apps are generally the best apps I've ever used.
-Having it prebuilt essentially allow me to keep prebuilt apps (like calendar & gallery) when I'm debloating.
+Having it prebuilt essentially allow me to keep prebuilt apps (like calendar, gallery, & contacts) when I'm debloating.

 This section applies to developers & maintainers.

 Generally, a ROM can be exposed as a Limbo ROM if at least 3 have a Goolag-only release while the rest of them are either Vanilla-only or Vanilla/Goolag.
 However, if at least 3 devices are available as Vanilla-only builds & there are no Goolag-only builds, this doesn't apply, though their consistency should be questioned.

 Obviously, a custom ROM can't be made available without someone to make them available, so let's discuss about the maintainers - those who make it possible for a PDA to receive a custom ROM.

 The maintainers are, obviously, developers who make sure a custom ROM works on their PDAs, as well as the users who use the ROM.